edelgrace/blog/content/post/2015-09-12-i-moved-hosts.md

 So, goodbye (hopefully for now) Three Words.
 Hello Network Panda!

-Also, I'm kinda disappointed there are no pandas on the website, like&#8230; Where's your mascot, it's in your company name?!?!
+Also, I'm kinda disappointed there are no pandas on the website, like...
+Where's your mascot, it's in your company name?!?!